-The Audit Committee acts pursuant to an Audit Committee Charter, a copy of which is available on the Company's website at www.bostonbeer.com.
-Each member of the Audit Committee qualifies as an "independent" Director under the current listing standards of the New York Stock Exchange.
-The Board of Directors has determined that each member of the Audit Committee qualifies as an "audit committee financial expert" in accordance with applicable SEC rules based on their relevant experience.
+The Audit Committee of the Board of Directors is composed of three directors and each of them qualifies as independent under the current listing standards of the New York Stock Exchange and applicable SEC rules and regulations.
+In addition, the Board of Directors has determined that each member of the Audit Committee qualifies as an "audit committee financial expert" in accordance with applicable SEC rules based on their relevant experience.
 Mr. Cummin served for many years as a partner in a venture capital firm where he had extensive experience in assessing the performance of companies and evaluating their financial statements, and served for several years on an audit committee of another publicly-held company.
-Mr. Kautz, who resigned from the Committee upon his retirement from the Board in October 2004, served as a partner of Goldman Sachs, L.P., where he also had extensive experience in assessing the performance of Maybelline, Inc., a large publicly-held company, and then as Chairman, Mr. Hiatt had extensive experience actively supervising the primary financial officer of the company.
+As President and CEO of Maybelline, Inc., a large publicly-held company, and then as Chairman, Mr. Hiatt had extensive experience actively supervising the primary financial officer of the company.
 Mr. Valette, who joined the Audit Committee in August 2004, worked as a securities analyst for several years and has served as CEO of two companies where he supervised the primary financial officers.
-He currently serves as chairman of an audit committee of another publicly-held company.
+He currently serves as a member of the audit committees of two other publicly-held companies, one of which as its Chairman.

-The Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by the independent auditors.
-The Audit Committee pre-approved all such audit and non-audit services.
-Such services included for 2004 audit services, audit-related services, tax services and other services as follows:
+The Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by the Company's independent registered public accounting firm.
+The Audit Committee pre-approved all such audit and non-audit services provided by the Company's current and former independent registered public accounting firms, Deloitte & Touche LLP and Ernst & Young LLP, during 2005.
+Such services included for 2005 audit services, audit-related services, tax services and other services as follows:

 - Audit Fees.
-The Company estimates that it will pay audit fees to Deloitte & Touche LLP in the amount of \$679,000 for its audit of the Company's annual financial statements and quarterly reviews for the fiscal year ended December 25, 2004, which amount includes \$509,000 for the review and certification of the Company's compliance with the provisions of Section 404 of the Sarbanes-Oxley Act of 2002, and \$126,500 for its audit of the Company's annual financial statements and quarterly reviews for the fiscal year ended December 27, 2003. - Audit-Related Fees.
-No fees were paid for audit-related services during the last two fiscal years. - Tax Fees.
-No fees were paid to Deloitte & Touche LLP for tax services during the last two fiscal years. - (3) The material in this report, including the Audit Committee Charter, is not "soliciting material," is not deemed filed with the SEC and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The Company estimates that it will pay audit fees to Ernst & Young LLP in the amount of \$455,000 for its audit of the Company's annual financial statements and quarterly reviews during the fiscal year ended December 31, 2005, which amount includes fees for the review and certification of the Company's compliance with the provisions of Section 404 of the Sarbanes-Oxley Act of 2002. - Audit-Related Fees.
+The Company paid Ernst & Young LLP \$16,000 for audit-related services in 2005.
+There were no other audit-related fees paid during the last two fiscal years.
+The Company paid Deloitte & Touche LLP no other fees.
+The Company paid Deloitte & Touche LLP \$4,815 in the fiscal year ended December 31, 2005 for services rendered in connection with transitional matters relating to the audit. - Tax Fees.
+No fees were paid to either Deloitte & Touche LLP or to Ernst & Young LLP for tax services during the last two fiscal years. - Other Fees.
+The Company paid no other fees to its independent auditors during the fiscal year ended December 31, 2005.

+(3) The material in this report, including the Audit Committee Charter, is not "soliciting material," is not deemed filed with the SEC and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.